awslabs/mlspace/README.md

 - Bucket Deployment Role ARN: ARN of an existing IAM role to use for deploying to the static website S3 bucket
 - Notebook Role ARN: ARN of an existing IAM role to associate with all notebooks created in MLSpace
 - App Role ARN: ARN of an existing IAM role to use for executing the MLSpace lambdas
+- System Role ARN: ARN of an existing IAM role to use for executing the MLSpace system lambdas (cleanup and configuration)
 - EMR Default Role ARN: ARN of an existing IAM role that will be used as the 'ServiceRole' for all EMR clusters
 - EMR EC2 Instance Role ARN: ARN of an existing role that will be used as the 'JobFlowRole' and 'AutoScalingRole' for all EMR clusters